liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Butcher.rst

 3. We then plot the resulting :math:`\eta` values that trace the stability region boundary.

-The value :math:`\eta_0 = -\varepsilon + 0i` is always within the
-stability region for a stable IVP method, so in each of the following pictures, the region including :math:`\eta_0` constitutes :math:`S`.
+We note that for any stable IVP method, the value :math:`\eta_0 = -\varepsilon + 0i` is always within the stability region.
+So in each of the following pictures, the interior of the stability region is the connected region that includes :math:`\eta_0`.
 Resultingly, methods whose linear stability boundary is located entirely in the right half-plane indicate an `A-stable` method.